 I am the organized type, the no I don’t need your help, but thanks for offering type.
 You know the person that always has it together.
 The planner, the list taker, the crafty one that doesn’t think anyone else can see their vision like I can type.
 Well, I was approaching my daughters third birthday and I had mentally planned out her celebration.
+I consider myself to be quite the party planner, and I had been advised to take some party inspiration from somewhere like Love Of Parties this time around, but I just wanted to give my daughter a great, fun day

 On Sunday we would go to Build-a-Bear per her request at Christmas time.
 We would have a grand time then invite the family to join us for lunch.
 I don’t believe in big parties for all ages so we only do it big for the milestones.
 Well my three year old had other plans.